Borane: Reactions

 This reaction is regioselective.
 Other borane derivatives can be used to give even higher regioselectivity.
 The product trialkylboranes can be converted to useful organic derivatives.
 With bulky alkenes one can prepare species such as [HBR_{2}]_{2}, which are also useful reagents in more specialised applications.
 Borane dimethylsulfide which is more stable than borane–tetrahydrofuran may also be used.

 Hydroboration can be coupled with oxidation to give the hydroboration-oxidation reaction.
 In this reaction, the boryl group in the generated organoborane is substituted with a hydroxyl group.

 As a Lewis acid

 Phosphine-boranes, with the formula R_{3−n}H_{n}PBH_{3}, are adducts of organophosphines and borane.

 Borane adducts with amines are more widely used.
 Borane makes a strong adduct with triethylamine; using this adduct requires harsher conditions in hydroboration.
 This can be advantageous for cases such as hydroborating trienes to avoid polymerization.
 More sterically hindered tertiary and silyl amines can deliver borane to alkenes at room temperature.

 Borane(5) is the dihydrogen complex of borane.
 Its molecular formula is BH_{5} or possibly BH_{3}(η^{2}-H_{2}).
 It is only stable at very low temperatures and its existence is confirmed in very low temperature.
-Borane(5) and methanium (CH_{5}^{+}) are isoelectronic.
+Borane(5) and methanium (CH5+) are isoelectronic.
 Its conjugate base is the borohydride anion.